ron003/daq-buildtools/docs/Compiling-and-running.md

 ## Running

 In order to run the applications built during the above procedure, the system needs to be instructed on where to look for the libraries that can be used to instantiate objects.
-This is handled by the `setup_runtime_environment` script which was placed in MyTopDir when you ran quick-start.sh; all you need to do is source it:
+This is handled by the `setup_runtime_environment` script which was placed in MyTopDir when you ran quick-start.sh; all you need to do is the following:
 ```
 setup_runtime_environment
 ```

-Note that if you add a new repo to your development area, after building your new code you'll need to source the script again.
+Note that if you add a new repo to your development area, after building your new code you'll need to run the script again.

 Once the runtime environment is set, just run the application you need.